 Article 53 - The Legal Department shall:

-Sole Paragraph – The accounting and finance departments will be supervised by a control office in charge of a qualified controller appointed by Director of Administration and Finance, which controller shall report to the Board of Directors upon request.
+Sole Paragraph – The accounting and finance departments will be monitored by a qualified professional appointed specifically for this purpose by the Director of Administration and Finance, who shall report to the Board of Directors upon request.

 Article 63 - The dissolution of the Association may only occur through an Extraordinary General Meeting specifically convened for this purpose by the majority of the members of the Executive Board or by the absolute majority of members.